serde-rs/serde-rs.github.io/_src/data-model.md

   - A variably sized heterogeneous sequence of values, for example `Vec<T>` or `HashSet<T>`.
 When serializing, the length may or may not be known before iterating through all the data.
 When deserializing, the length is determined by looking at the serialized data.
+Note that a homogeneous Rust collection like `vec![Value::Bool(true), Value::Char('c')]` may serialize as a heterogeneous Serde seq, in this case containing a Serde bool followed by a Serde char.
 - **tuple**
   - A statically sized heterogeneous sequence of values for which the length will be known at deserialization time without looking at the serialized